The Connection Between Anxiety And ADD: What You Need To Know

 Medically reviewed by Melissa Guarnaccia, LCSW

-Generalized Anxiety Disorder and Attention Deficit Disorder (ADD) * are two common conditions that might significantly impact a person's daily life.
-Understanding the nature of these conditions and identifying available treatment options might help those experiencing difficulty managing their symptoms and improve their quality of life.
-Acknowledging the possible connection between these two conditions might also be beneficial.
+Generalized anxiety disorder (GAD) and attention deficit disorder (ADD)*—now replaced by the label attention-deficit/hyperactivity disorder—are two common conditions that might significantly impact a person's daily life.
+Understanding the nature of GAD and ADHD and identifying available treatment options might help those experiencing symptoms and improve quality of life.
+Acknowledging the possible connection between these two conditions might also be beneficial for better targeting your treatment plan.
 This article examines the symptoms, causes, and treatment options for both.

-*The term ADD is no longer used by mental health professionals, and is instead referred to as ADHD in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-There are three specific subtypes of ADHD; predominantly Inattentive, predominantly Hyperactive-Impulsive, and combined.
-What was previously called ADD is now considered the inattentive presentation of ADHD.
-BetterHelp strives to use current terminology to accurately discuss mental health; we will use the updated term “ADHD” to explore this topic instead.
+*The term ADD is no longer used by mental health professionals and is instead referred to as ADHD in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+There are three specific subtypes of ADHD: predominantly inattentive, predominantly hyperactive-impulsive, and combined.
+What was previously called ADD is now considered the predominantly inattentive presentation of ADHD.
+BetterHelp strives to use current terminology to accurately discuss mental health; instead of ADD, “ADHD” (the updated term) will be used instead.

 Discover practical solutions for anxiety and ADHD